diasurgical/devilution/Packaging/pi/README.txt

  - Run ./devilutionx

 # Raspberry Pi performance
+ - This build is compiled for Raspbian Buster
  - For the best experience set upscale=0 in diablo.ini and set the system resolution to 640x480
+ - Alternatly you can enable experimental GL-drivers via raspi-config for upscaling support

 # Multiplayer
  - TCP/IP only requires the host to expose port 6112